Lip Lift in Brazil: the surgery that transforms your smile permanently

 Is the result of the lip lift permanent?

 Yes.
 The skin removed does not grow back.
 The shortening of the lip philtrum is definitive.
-Naturally, the aging process continues, but your lip will always look younger and more harmonious than if you had not undergone the procedure.
+Naturally, the aging process continues, but your lip will always look younger and more balanced than if you had not undergone the procedure.

 Can I have lip fillers along with the lip lift?